vjy02/culinary-ai/README.md

 - [License](#license)

 ## About The App
-[Name of project] is a Chat-GPT3 powered web application that suggests recipes based on users preferred ingridients and exclusions.
+CulinaryAI is a Chat-GPT3 powered web application that suggests recipes based on users preferred ingridients and exclusions.
 New suggestions are generated each time.

 ## Technologies
 I used `React.js`, `Vite.js`, `TailWindCSS`, `html`, `css`